jeffpar/pcjs.v1/disks/pcx86/apps/lotus/123/1as/README.md

 	       22 file(s)     284602 bytes
 	                       25600 bytes free

-### Patch Details
+### Copy-Protection Patch

-The `123.EXE` binary on our patched System disk appears to match the criteria described in the "unprotection" document [LOTUS.TXT](https://www.pcorner.com/list/UNP/UNPROT-1.ZIP/LOTUS.TXT/):
+The PCjs **Release 1A*** System disk does not include any copy-protection features.
+Instead, the disk contains a patched copy of `123.EXE` which bypasses the usual copy-protection tests.
+The patch is described in the "unprotection" document [LOTUS.TXT](https://www.pcorner.com/list/UNP/UNPROT-1.ZIP/LOTUS.TXT/):

 	There is another version of Lotus 123 also called Release 1A